 Why put water in the Instant Pot?
 The best way to allow steam to create pressure is to put a cup of water in the instant pot.
 Then you’ll place your bowl on a trivet inside the pot.

 Why cover the bowl with foil?
-It prevents water from getting on your fresh peach dump cake!
+It prevents water from getting on your cake!
 I cover the bowl with foil before placing it on the trivet and lowering it into the instant pot.

 To cook: Set your instant pot to manual high pressure for 10 minutes, then slow release for 10 minutes.
 Finally, remove the cover.